withLoveWeb/python-backend-template/README.md

 # How to use?

-You have two ways to use PBD:

-## 1. GitHub repo template

 You can use this repository as a [GitHub template](https://docs.github.com/articles/creating-a-repository-from-a-template/)

 1. Above the file list, click **Use this template**.